Galactic magnetic fields I. Theoretical model and scaling relations: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Anvar Shukurov for providing detailed comments on the manuscript and for many useful discussions about galactic magnetism and interstellar turbulence.
-We also thank Jennifer Schober and Luiz Felippe S. Rodrigues for discussions.
+We are indebted to Anvar Shukurov for providing detailed comments on the manuscript and for ongoing discussions about galactic magnetism and interstellar turbulence.
+We are grateful to the referee for a constructive report that led to improvements to the presentation.
+We also thank Rainer Beck for insightful comments on both an early and a recent version of the manuscript, and Jennifer Schober and Luiz Felippe S. Rodrigues for discussions.